The North-eastern Plateau

 - The alluvial plains can be further divided into Khadar, Kankar and the Bhangar

 - The largest part of the northern plain is formed of older alluvium.
-They lie above the flood plains of the rivers and present a terrace like feature.
+They lie above the flood plains of the rivers and present a terrace like a feature.

 - The soil in this region contains calcareous deposits